Trump is inserting himself into the messy race to become the next House speaker. Will it matter?

 Trump’s involvement in the House GOP’s upheaval comes just as Republican leaders have been trying to tamp down the drama and soothe tempers.
 On Friday, a planned Fox News debate between the candidates was called off.
 Republicans are also trying to avoid the spectacle of a protracted speaker’s contest by finding a consensus candidate in closed-door meetings next week.

-So far, the contest for the speaker’s gavel has been dominated by lawmakers seen as loyal to Trump.
-Jordan, Scalise and Rep. Kevin Hern, who is considering entering the race, all voted against certifying the results of the 2020 presidential election.
+The contest had been dominated by three lawmakers seen as loyal to Trump: Jordan, Scalise and Oklahoma Rep. Kevin Hern each voted against certifying the results of the 2020 presidential election.
+On Saturday, Hern decided not to seek the job, saying in a statement that House Republicans “must unify — and do it fast.
+It’s clear to me that a three-man race … will only draw this process out longer, creating further division, which would make it harder for any candidate” to win the required number of votes.

-That could prove useful to Trump if he ascends to the White House again.
-Trump’s agenda while in office was often thwarted by congressional leaders from his own party as he clashed with former House Speaker Paul Ryan and then-Senate Majority Leader Mitch McConnell.
+That allegiance to Trump by Jordan and Scalise could prove useful to Trump if he wins.
+Trump’s agenda while in office was often thwarted by congressional leaders from his own party as he clashed with then-House Speaker Paul Ryan, R-Wis., and then-Senate Majority Leader Mitch McConnell, R-Ky.

 In the years since leaving the White House, Trump has broken from past precedent and endorsed hundreds of like-minded candidates, hoping to fill the House and Senate with lawmakers who share his America First outlook should he become president again.